imrany/spa-online/README.md

 We would dedicate around 3hrs daily in development.

-Starting 22nd June Thursday -
+Starting 10th July Monday -

 <!-- <details>
 <summary></summary>